Exposed To Someone With The Flu- What To Do? | Quick Care Guide

 When Am I Contagious After Being Exposed To Someone With The Flu?

-You can be contagious about one day before symptoms appear and remain contagious for up to seven days afterward.
+If you become infected, you can be contagious about one day before symptoms appear and remain contagious for up to seven days afterward.
 Children and those with weakened immune systems may spread the virus even longer, so take precautions accordingly.

 What Precautions Can I Take To Prevent Getting The Flu After Exposure?